 Deck at Ngaga camp – courtesy of Odzala Dicovery Camps

 The walks are all pretty flat – good news for those who might struggle with the steeper inclines on treks in Uganda and Rwanda.
 However the overall experience (such as the transfer between camps) is much more adventurous than those one may have in Rwanda or Uganda.

 On my last experience trekking mountain gorillas, the guide spoke to us of when he worked with Dian Fossey and he communicated with the gorillas in a language that they understood.

 He made comforting, reassuring noises that put them at rest and you watched as they interacted with one another, enjoying the bond that existed between the mothers and their babies.
 Being herbivores, they have a gentle aura around them, despite their colossal size.

-In Rwanda, should your gorillas move to a clearing of the bamboo forest, then the photography tends to be easier as the light is good.
+In Rwanda, should your gorillas move to a clearing of the bamboo forest, then the photography with regards to the light can be really good, or a little more challenging should they be in denser forest.
 You cannot use a flash when taking images of gorillas, and the light is low in the forest.

 Arboreal Western lowland gorilla – courtesy of Odzala Discovery Camps

 The main difference between this and tracking the lowland gorilla in the Congo is, in my opinion, is the behaviour of the gorillas.
 The western lowland gorillas in the Congo are arboreal – and therefore spend much of their time bouncing through the trees, sometimes travelling so you move to keep up with them.

 This makes the experience far more immersive as they are always active and this offers an engaging overall experience.
 However, if taking photographs is the prime reason for your trek, then the more passive mountain gorillas might be best for you (who are mostly ground-dwelling).